ansible/community-docs/steering_committee_guidelines.rst

 -  Interested members who wouldn’t mind to be a chairperson will inform a person responsible for arranging the election about that.
--  Conduct impersonalized voting somewhere.
+-  Conduct anonymous voting somewhere.
 -  Announcement the result internally.
 -  In a community meeting, publicly announce the elected candidate.